-Place the file name of the ROM image(s) in the ALPHA register and a control number of the form bb.ee in the X register. bb is the first block address to be read/written and ce is the last block.
+Place the file name of the ROM image(s) in the ALPHA register and a control number of the form bb.ee in the X register. bb is the first block address to be read/written and ee is the last block.
 If ee is zero, one block is transferred.
+(Note: bb and ee are in decimal).